goauthentik/authentik/website/integrations/sources/azure-ad/index.md

 :::

 ### automatic user enrollment and attribute mapping
+Via the following process you can enroll your users without interaction or directly control the mapping azure attribute to authentik attribute.

 1. Create a new _Expression Policy_ see [here](../../../docs/policies/index) for details.
 2. Choose _azure-ad-mapping_ as name